mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- In the previous example, we understood the youth and undergraduate to have been (a) working together to expand the object of activity (e.g., creating a butterfly whose wings light up, requiring problem solving around how to conduct a circuit) and (b) aligning one’s own responses to new interpretations in activity (e.g., the youth spend a few minutes talking about previous successful or failed attempts), after which they made repairs that allowed their designs to work. -->

+The work of DiGiacomo and Gutiérrez [-@digiacomo_relational_2016-1, p.144] (see Chapter 3) explored social making in a similar context and highlighted the importance of both material feedback from making activities to nurture relational expertise in the form of emerging specialisms in activity, and of social feedback to increase relational agency between participants.

-Self-playtesting by individuals and pairs allowed immediate feedback from the material affordances of the learning design, a process which developed specialisms related to growing participant proficiency.
-As explored in Chapters 6, the structuring of GDP collection around the MDA game framework drawing on aesthetics, dynamics and mechanics of the game, reflected initial participant interests.
-Some participants  developing their imported home interests into areas of game making specialism.
-Some focused extensively on the creation and implementation of graphical assets and level design being motivated by narrative placement in the game via GDPs.
+Self-playtesting by individuals and pairs allowed immediate feedback from the material affordances of the learning design, a process that developed specialisms related to growing participant proficiency.
+As explored in Chapters 6, the structuring of the GDP collection around the MDA game framework, drawing on aesthetics, dynamics, and mechanics of the game, reflected initial participant interests.
+Some participants developed their imported home interests into areas of game-making specialism.
+Some focused extensively on the creation and implementation of graphical assets and level design, being motivated by narrative placement in the game via GDPs.

-The process of playtesting, beyond a evaluation phase [@fullerton_game_2018], became a community process.
-Group playtesting of the games of others surfaced existing practices and amplifed opportunities for new repertoires, specialism and associated identities to propagae.
-Playtesing can thus be seen a both a process and a (third) space suited to both the re-mediation of mediational strategies in response to the diverse practices, and thus organic and introduced development of hybrid practices which blend existing repertoires of young people, parents and facilitators [@gutierrez_lifting_2010].
-In addition, group playtesting unlocks the relational aspects of both expertise and wider agency, a process are explored in this section using the data of this thesis.
+The process of playtesting, beyond an evaluation phase [@fullerton_game_2018], became a community process.
+Group playtesting of the games of others surfaced existing practices and amplified opportunities for new repertoires, specialisms, and associated identities to propagate.
+Playtesting can thus be seen as both a process and a (third) space suited to both the re-mediation of mediational strategies in response to the diverse practices, and thus the organic and introduced development of hybrid practices which blend existing repertoires of young people, parents, and facilitators [@gutierrez_lifting_2010].
+In addition, group playtesting unlocks the relational aspects of both expertise and wider agency, a process that is explored in this section using the data of this thesis.

 <!-- To be sure, the idea that feedback is beneficial for learning is not new (Barron et al., 1998; Bransford et al., 1999; Wagster, Tan, Biswas, & Schwartz, 2007); however, it is our aim to broaden the discussion of feedback to attend to both activity and the context within the design of a learning environment.
 Through subsequent analysis of illustrative M & T interactions at EPM, we aim to show (a) how consistent feedback from the social organization of the M & T activities led to increased relational agency among participants and (b) how immediate feedback from the M & T activities itself led to the emergence of relational expertise in activity (Edwards, 2011).
 The emergence of these two phenomena, we argue, supported preservice teachers in taking up and valuing the diverse “repertoires of practice” (Gutierrez & Rogoff, 2003) that the elementary age youth brought to EPM—and supported the development of more symmetrical relations among teachers and learner -->